Internet access using mobile data is slow on my HUAWEI phone/tablet

 Check whether the app is at fault

-If your phone/tablet is experiencing slow Internet access when using certain apps or websites:
+If your device is experiencing slow Internet access when using certain apps or websites:

 Disable Power Saving mode (or Power Saving mode)